ABOUT LIMEHURST HOUSE

 LOVINGLY RESTORED GEORGIAN HOUSE BUILT IN 1725

-Limehurst House is a stunning, Grade 2 listed, Georgian property providing exclusive and superior serviced offices.
+Limehurst House is a stunning, Grade 2 listed, Georgian property providing superior office and residential facilities.

 Set in its own well maintained grounds, yet conveniently situated in the centre of Loughborough, Limehurst House was built in 1725.
 If its walls could speak they would reveal an amazing past.
 The occupants have ranged from prestigious members of Loughborough society, including the Paget and Lowe families and a Mayor of Loughborough, to being the Loughborough Clinic including an infamous school dentist!